Gr3atWh173/hail_hydra/README.md

 Everyone interacting in the HailHydra project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/Gr3atWh173/hail_hydra/blob/master/CODE_OF_CONDUCT.md).

 ## DISCLAIMER
-Neither this project or its author are related to ThePirateBay in any way.
+Neither this project nor its author are related to ThePirateBay in any way.